Anurag1101/Say_Weather/README.md

     python weather_voice.py

-Usage
+## Usage:

 When prompted, enter the name of a city to get the current temperature in Celsius.

 The program will print the temperature and announce it aloud.

 To check another city, simply enter a new city name when prompted.

-To stop the program, close the terminal window or use a KeyboardInterrupt (Ctrl+C).
+To stop the program, close the terminal window or use a `KeyboardInterrupt` (Ctrl+C).

-Example Output
+## Example Output:
-csharp
-Copy code

     Enter the name of city: London
     The weather of London is 15 degree Celsius
     (Spoken aloud: "The weather of London is 15 degree Celsius")

-Future Improvements
+## Future Improvements:

-Potential features to add:
+### Potential features to add:

 Additional weather details (humidity, conditions).

 Enhanced error handling for invalid city names or network issues.

 Graphical User Interface (GUI) for easier usage.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.